kurzschlussidi/reminder/README.md

 # reply-timer

-Created for a Joke.
+Created as a Joke.
 But maybe someone has a use for it :)

 Please don't assume that this software is safe to use :)